When I pull Advent candles out of their box, I run my fingers along their smooth surface and inhale their subtle scent.

 As we wait in anticipation for the coming of the Savior, we light an additional candle each week.
 This symbolism increases our sense of anticipation and expectation.

 Just as “the people living in darkness have seen a great light” (Matthew 4:16), we await the lighting of the Christ-candle.

 Creating an advent candle tradition is a fantastic, hands-on way to start introducing children to one of the many abstract concepts in the Bible.

 Your children may not fully understand the concept of Christ being light, but they will definitely understand the frustration of waiting for something to happen!

 As they await the lighting of the final candle, the Christ-candle, they may ask to light all the candles at once.
 This is a fabulous way to explain to them that this is how God’s people felt: God didn’t speak to the Israelites for 400 years, and so they waited in spiritual darkness for their Saviour for a VERY long time!
 Fortunately, we won’t have to wait that long to light all our candles!

 Lighting Advent Candles is also the perfect tradition for busy families at Christmas.
 It can bring peace and sanity back to your season in just 5-10 minutes once per week.

 Tools for your Advent candle tradition:

 1. You need 5 candles: 3 purple, 1 pink, and 1 white.

-If you have trouble finding those colours, I would encourage you to use white candles with coloured candle holders.
-Or if you’d like to get your children involved, have them create simple holders out of play dough or painted baby food jars.
+If you have trouble finding those colors, you can always use white candles with colored candle holders.
+Or if you’d like to get your children involved, have them create simple holders out of playdough or painted baby food jars.